Highland Creek (Charlotte neighborhood): Education

-Mallard Creek High School, located at 3825 Johnston Oehler Rd.
-Charlotte, serves the Highland Creek area.
+Mallard Creek High School, located at 3825 Johnston Oehler Road in Charlotte, serves the Highland Creek area.
 The school opened in the 2007-2008 school year.
 It houses about 2000 students.
-Built with a budget of nearly 60 million dollars, the school has state-of-the-art educational and athletic amenities.

-Cox Mill High School services kids who live in the Cabarrus County portion of Highland Creek.
+Cox Mill High School services students living in the Cabarrus County portion of Highland Creek.
 It was opened in the 2009-2010 school year.

-In Summer, 2009, Ridge Road Middle School opened to hundreds of students.
-The school was constructed adjacent to the elementary school.
-The construction costs totaled around $15.4 million.
+In summer 2009, Ridge Road Middle School opened to students.
+The middle school was constructed adjacent to the elementary school, with the construction costs totaled around $15.4 million.
 The two-story school has 54 classrooms and spans 130156 sqft.

 Surrounding area

 Highland Creek is in a section of Charlotte called the "University Area."
 The University of North Carolina at Charlotte is about 10 mi from the subdivision.
 Many university employees live in Highland Creek.
 The UNC Charlotte campus is the fourth largest campus in the Carolina system with over 21,500 students.